wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/post-deployment-configuration/includes/7-summary.md

-In this set of exercises, you learned about the post-deployment configurations available in Microsoft Vaccination Management.
-You learned to:
+In these exercises, you learned about the post-deployment configurations that are available in Microsoft Vaccination Management.

+Additionally, you learned how to:

-- Explore and Enable MVM Workflows.
+- Explore and enable Microsoft Vaccination Management workflows.

-- Update MVM Portal bindings and Bing map settings.
+- Update Microsoft Vaccination Management portal bindings and Bing Maps settings.

-- Enable, configure, and customize the MVM Power Automate Flows.
+- Enable, configure, and customize Power Automate flows in Microsoft Vaccination Management.

-- Integrate MVM Power Automate Email flows with a bulk email service connector.
+- Integrate Power Automate email flows in Microsoft Vaccination Management with a bulk email service connector.

-In the next set of exercises, you'll learn how set up vaccination site data using the Vaccination Management App.
+In the next set of exercises, you'll learn how to set up vaccination site data by using the Vaccination management app.